 Network for Teaching Entrepreneurship

-NFTE, Network for Teaching Entrepreneurship, provides entrepreneurship education programs to young people from low-income communities to enhance their economic productivity by improving their business, academic and life skills.
+The Network for Teaching Entrepreneurship (NFTE) provides entrepreneurship education programs to young people to enhance their economic productivity by improving their business, academic and life skills.

-NFTE programs teach entrepreneurship using curriculum that corresponds to high school reading levels and complexity.
-The curriculum may be used in a semester-long or year-long stand alone entrepreneurship elective course, in an after school setting, or integrated with economics, marketing, or other academic courses.
+NFTE teaches entrepreneurship using curriculum that corresponds to high school reading levels and complexity.
+The versatile curriculum can be used in a semester or year-long stand alone entrepreneurship elective course, in an after school setting, or integrated with economics, marketing, or other academic courses.

 For more information on NFTE, browse through the NFTE website.

 The following schools are currently offering NFTE programs and classes to their students: